 The great thing about this tour is that it allows you to get close to a very important part of the city's history that would be difficult to get to know on your own.

 Why this village and not another one?
-Szentendre is one of the most visited villages in Budapest and is known for the craftsmen who make and sell their products there.
+Szentendre is one of the most visited villages of Budapest and is known for the craftsmen who make and sell their products there.
 Certainly the center of the village is set up for visitors, but if you go a little further away you can discover a beautiful lake, mountain scenery and traditional Hungarian houses.

-What is included in the Szentendre excursion?
+What is included

 - A professional guide who will accompany you throughout the tour.

-- Tasting of the famous Lángos or Hungarian fried bread
+- Tasting of the famous Lángos, or Hungarian fried bread

-14. Day trip to Balaton Lake
+7. Day trip to Lake Balaton

-- Transfer in a comfortable, air-conditioned vehicle.
+- The transfer in a comfortable and air-conditioned vehicle.

-- A visit to the Herend porcelain factory where you will learn how traditional Hungarian porcelain is made and, if you wish, make purchases.
+- A visit to the Herend Porcelain Factory where you will learn how traditional Hungarian porcelain is made and, if you wish, make purchases

 - A coffee on a terrace in Herend